hemant4494/AI/Glossary.md

 * **Artificial intelligence:** a body of techniques that allow computers to do things that, when humans do them, are considered evidence of intelligence.

-* **Machine learning:** A subfield of Artificial Intelligence focusing on techniques to improve a computer's performance on a task through exposure to "training data".
+* **Machine learning:** A subfield of Artificial Intelligence focusing on techniques to improve a computer's performance on tasks through exposure to "training data".
+Three important types of machine learning are _supervised learning_, _unsupervised learning_, and _reinforcement learning_.

+* **Natural language:** the language people use to communicate with each other in everyday life.
+This is distinct from computer languages used for programming or for giving commands to a computer.
+Computer languages have a rigid vocabulary and syntax, while natural language is fluid and ambiguous, and includes phenomena such as imagery, sarcasm, and alliteration.
+Natural language understanding is difficult for computers.

 * **Perception:** The extraction of meaning from sensory signals.

+* **Reinforcement learning:** a type of machine learning where the training data is labeled with a "reward" signal telling the computer how good its outputs have been.
+This differs from _supervised learning_ where each training example's label tells the computer exactly what output it should have produced.
+Reinforcement learning is typically applied to sequential tasks where the reward signal comes only at the end.
+An example is game playing, where the reward signal comes after the final move and tells the computer whether it won or lost the game.
+Using reinforcement learning, computers have become experts in games such as backgammon by playing against themselves for thousands of games.

+* **Supervised learning:** a type of machine learning where the training data consists of input examples plus the desired output for each input.
+The desired outputs are called "labels", and the data is called "labeled data".
+For example, the training data could be pictures, some of which contain cats, and the labels could be 1 for "cat" or 0 for "no cat".
+The learning algorithm goes through the training set repeatedly, and slowly adjusts the model's parameters to make it more likely to produce the correct output for each input.

 * **Turing test:** a thought experiment proposed by the mathematician Alan Turing to justify the claim that a machine could possess "intelligence".
-A human interrogator engages in dialog via teletype machine with both another human being and a computer posing as a human being.
-If the interrogator cannot reliably distinguish the machine from the human, the machine can be said to be intelligent.
+A human evaluator engages in dialog via teletype machine with both another human being and a computer posing as a human being.
+If the evaluator cannot reliably distinguish the machine from the human, the machine can be said to be intelligent.
+[Wikipedia](https://en.wikipedia.org/wiki/Turing_test)

+* **Unsupervised learning:** a machine learning technique that finds structure in unlabeled data.
+One example is _clustering_, where the computer examines a collection of examples and groups them into categories based on perceived similarity.
+In a sense, the computer "discovers" the categories; they are not given to it.
+(If each example came labeled with its correct category, this would be _supervised learning_.)